Why A Piece of Peace is what you need!

 What I have learned from writing A Piece of Peace

-In writing a “A Piece of Peace,” I have learned that one must show up to who we are without any attachment.
+In writing this book, “A Piece of Peace,” I have learned that one must show up to who we are without any attachment.
 Just because I took care of my health or just because Puneet was a healthy and good soul, there are no guarantees of longevity.
 Similarly, those careless with their life, relationships, or health…it’s their journey.
 Neither is it my job to understand their motivations (unless they are clients) nor is it my place to pass judgment.
 Embrace mindfulness!

 Here is what other reviewers are saying about the book!